ten-protocol/go-ten/design/Events_design.md

 ##### Block ingestion

 Each time the host sends the enclave a new block to ingest, the enclave responds with a block submission response.
-This response will be extended to include a mapping from subscription IDs to the associated logs, where the logs are encrypted with the viewing key corresponding to the `LogSubscription.Account`.
-By associated logs, we mean any logs from any transactions in the current or historical blocks that meet the two following criteria:
+This response will include a mapping from subscription IDs to the associated logs, where the logs are encrypted with the viewing key corresponding to the `LogSubscription.Account`.
+By associated logs, we mean any logs from any transactions in the current block that meet the two following criteria:

 * They match the `LogSubscription.Filter`
-* They pass the relevancy test described above for the user address in `LogSubscription.Account`
+* They pass the relevancy test described above, for the user address in `LogSubscription.Account`

-This means that the set of logs for a given subscription can become very large.
-For example, a subscription with no filter would return all logs passing the relevancy test for that user since the start of time.

 ##### Transaction receipts

 Logs are also included in transaction receipts.
-Whenever the host requests a transaction receipt, the enclave filters out the receipt's logs to only include those that pass the relevancy test (using the transaction's sender as the user address).
+Whenever the host requests a transaction receipt, the enclave filters out the receipt's logs to only include those that pass the relevancy test, using the transaction's sender as the user address.

 #### Obscuro host

 For each incoming logs subscription request via RPC, the host has to do two things:

-1. Request the creation of the new subscription on the enclave
+1. Request the creation of the new logs subscription on the enclave
 2. Create a Geth `rpc.Subscription` object to route any new logs for the subscription back to the client after each block ingestion

+// TODO - Cover the routing of logs from the block response to the client

 ##### Enclave subscription